Dharmendra7798/local_diployment/README.md

-# End-to-End Kubernetes Three-Tier DevSecOps MERN Stack Project
+# TaskForge — End-to-End MERN DevSecOps Scaffold

-This workspace is a scaffold for an end-to-end, production-oriented MERN (React, Node, MongoDB) three-tier application deployed to AWS EKS with a full DevSecOps pipeline.
+TaskForge is a scaffold for an end-to-end, production-oriented MERN (React, Node, MongoDB) three-tier application deployed to AWS EKS with a full DevSecOps pipeline.

 Included in this scaffold: